 A seasoned trial lawyer with deep and broad litigation experience, Dan has first chaired more than 30 jury trials and hundreds of bench trials and contested evidentiary hearings on civil and criminal matters.
 He has taken and defended numerous depositions, has substantial experience in propounding and responding to written discovery requests, and he has substantial experience in bringing and responding to dispositive motions.
-Dan has represented clients before courts and administrative bodies throughout Northeastern Illinois in both State and Federal court and has negotiated numerous settlements for hundreds of individuals in breach of contract matters, breach of warranty, consumer, commercial, criminal/DUI, declaratory judgement, foreclosure, property dispute, and tort matters.
+Dan has represented clients before courts and administrative bodies throughout Northeastern Illinois in both state and federal court and has negotiated numerous settlements for hundreds of individuals in breach of contract matters, breach of warranty, commercial, criminal/DUI, declaratory judgement, foreclosure, property dispute, and tort matters.
 Additionally, Dan has prepared Chapter 7 and Chapter 13 bankruptcy petitions for scores of individuals, represented those individuals at court, and has guided them through the bankruptcy process.
-Representative cases include:
+Representative matters include:

 Prior to joining Georges & Synowiecki, and from 2007 to 2019, Dan represented members of Locals 1 and 450 of UNITEHERE and Local 130 of the Chicago Journeymen Plumbers Union.
 From 2005 to 2007, he was an Assistant Public Defender at the Will County Public Defender’s Office.
 While a law student and an undergraduate student, Dan interned for the Federal Highway Administration, then-Alderman Bernard Hansen, and then-Cook County Board Commissioner Mike Quigley.